codewurker/yoast-seo-video/readme.md

 * Sets the minimum required Yoast SEO version to 20.13.
 * Sets the minimum supported WordPress version to 6.1.
 * Sets the tested up to WordPress version to 6.2.

-## 14.7

-Release date: 2023-03-14

-#### Enhancements

-* Improves the inline documentation for various filters.
-* Improves the usability of the `wpseo_video_{$type}_details` filter by adding a `$post_id` parameter.
-* Improves the usability of the `wpseo_video_family_friendly` filter by allowing to return `false` if the video is not family friendly.

-#### Bugfixes

-* Fixes a bug where a PHP8 deprecation notice would be thrown for `FILTER_SANITIZE_STRING`.
-* Fixes a bug where a Schema validation warning would be thrown about the `isFamilyFriendly` property in the `VideoObject` piece being set to a string instead of a boolean value.
-* Fixes a bug where the link to the _XML sitemaps_ settings would be incorrect when _XML sitemaps_ were disabled.
-* Fixes a bug where the _video title_ assessment and the _video body_ assessment would also appear under the Readability analysis tab when the Cornerstone content toggle would be switched on.

-#### Other

-* Improves the compatibility with PHP 8.1.
-* Reduces noise from PHP 8.1 deprecations.
-* Sets the minimum required Yoast SEO version to 20.3.
-* Sets the minimum supported WordPress version to 6.0.
-* Support for the [Flowplayer5](https://wordpress.org/plugins/flowplayer5/) plugin has been dropped as the plugin is no longer supported by the author.
-* Support for the [JW Player for WordPress](https://wordpress.org/plugins/jw-player-plugin-for-wordpress/) plugin has been dropped as the plugin is no longer supported by the author.
-* Support for the [Smart YouTube](https://wordpress.org/plugins/smart-youtube/) plugin has been dropped as the plugin is no longer supported by the author.
-* Support for the [TubePress](https://wordpress.org/plugins/tubepress/) plugin has been dropped as the plugin is no longer supported by the author.

 ### Earlier versions
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/video-seo-changelog).